 BE ON THE LOOKOUT:

 A fraud may succeed because people hear and believe the promises of the promoter and do not investigate the investment (or the person promoting it).
-To help educate investors, securities regulators of NASAA’s Enforcement Section have identified the following financial products and practices as potential traps for the unwary.
+To help educate investors, securities regulators of NASAA’s Enforcement Section have identified the following financial products and practices as current potential threats for unwary investors.

 If you have any questions about the material below, please contact your state of provincial securities regulator using NASAA’s interactive Contact Your Regulator map.